 Water Sports: Hyper Hydration (2023)

 Water Sports: Hyper Hydration is a foray into machine learning involving optimization algorithms.
 It places a tubular geometry, representing a water bottle at the center of the inquiry.
-Firstly, single objective optimization for the 3D profile that empties itself the fastest and then mulit-objective optimization by balancing emptying speed and surface area.
-This project was developed as part of the Computational Explorations seminar at ITECH master's program in collaboration with Chris Kang, Markus Renner, and Cornerlius Carl.
+Firstly, single objective optimization for the 3D profile that empties itself the fastest and then multi-objective optimization by balancing emptying speed and surface area.
+This project was developed as part of the Computational Explorations seminar at ITECH master's program in collaboration with Chris Kang, Markus Renner, and Cornelius Carl.
 The code and studies for this project can be found on GitHub.

 The workflow utilized a Python library to generate NURBS surfaces exported as STL files.
 These were processed by a Blender script to combine static bodies representing the cap and water storage.
 An alternative Python library was later used to address seam issues.
 Post mesh generation, FluidX3d, a modified CFD simulation, used STL files as input.
 Adjustments were made to the simulation's source code using C++ for dynamic data exchange.
 A Python script managed the process, leveraging algorithms to trigger simulation runs.